spurs v leicester city match reports

 Spurs -

 25.11.1961 Tottenham lost out to bogey team Leicester at White Hart Lane.
-Danny Blanchflower set up John White to shoot Spurs into a very early lead, but with five minutes on the clock Ken Keyworth equalized from Howard Riley's cross.
+Danny Blanchflower set up John White to shoot Spurs into a very early lead, but with five minutes on the clock before half-time Ken Keyworth equalized from Howard Riley's cross.

 A poor clearance in the 75th minute went straight to Colin Appleton, who shot the winner past John Hollowbread in front of the watching Jimmy Greaves, a guest of the Director's prior to the completion of his transfer to Spurs.